ELGAS Knowledge Hub

 5. Visual Gas Leak Indicators (Mist or Cloud)

-Swirling dust or particles may also indicate a constantly moving gas from one direction, which is often the source of the leak.
+Swirling dust or particles may also indicate a constantly moving gas from one direction, which is often the source of the gas leak.

 In these situations, leave the area immediately, turn off the gas if safe to do so and call for emergency services (111) from a safe location.